 Trusted treatment, Your Doctor

-Liver Transplant Specialist in Mumbai, India
+Liver Transplant Surgeon in India

 About Dr VIKRAM RAUT

 A passion for helping others led me down the path of Medicine into a career that allows me to provide my patients with high-quality healthcare.